youandmedigital/craft-breadcrumb/README.md

 `(string, optional, default '@baseUrl')`
 Set a custom base URL for each crumb in the Breadcrumb array.
 Use a fully qualified URL without the trailing slash.

-**skipUrlSegment**
-`(int, optional, default 'null')`
-Skip a level or segment from the Breadcrumb array.
-For example, if you had the following URL `https://mysite.local/posts/categories/example-category` and you entered `3` as the value, it would remove `categories` from the array.

 **customFieldHandle**
 `(string, optional, default 'null')`
 Specify a custom field handle to generate each crumb title.
 Requires the setting customFieldHandleEntryId to work.